 The problem has become more prevalent with the rise of social media.
 It's now become expected practice for Internet content to be shared online across social communities.

-You should therefore take preventative steps to to protect your own creative content.
+You should take preventative steps to protect your own creative content.
 This article looks at creative commons copyright licences.
 It sets out how you can copyright-protect your blog against unauthorised users of your content.
 Be aware too that others may have contributed to the content on your site.
-You need to acknowledge their rights too and get their permission to republish, where appropriate.
+You need to acknowledge their rights too and get their permission to republish.

 Creative commons licences

 There are six types of creative commons licences you can consider to protect your blog or website content

 - Attribution: This license lets others distribute, remix, tweak, and build upon your work, even commercially, as long as they credit you for the original creation.
 This is the most accommodating of licenses offered.
 Recommended for maximum dissemination and use of licensed materials.